Search

 Thursday

 Thursday is the day of the week between Wednesday and Friday.
-The name Thursday comes from the Old English Žunresdęg, meaning the day of Žunor, commonly known in Modern English as Thor.
+Its name is derived from the name of the Norse/Germanic god Thor.

 By some conventions (see ISO 8601), the Thursdays of a year determine the week numbering: week 1 is defined as the week that contains the first Thursday of the year, and so on.